cjnaz/cjnfuncs/core.md

 `from cjnfuncs.core import set_toolname` line only provides a _copy_ of the variable, which isn't updated by later changes.

-### What does all this mean and what is it use for?
+### What does all this mean and what is it used for?
 - A tool script may declare/load a config file (eg, `myconfig.cfg`).  `cjnfuncs.configman.config_item()` will look for that config file at `<core.tool.config_dir>/myconfig.cfg`.
 - A tool script may specify a log file (eg, `mylogfile.txt`).  `cjnfuncs.core.setuplogging()` will write